-13. Trends
+12. Trends

 Trends in the industry can materially affect how well any junior exploration company is performing.
 There are two trends that seem to affect the well-being of junior miners.
-Both of these trends were very mixed up until this quarter when Covid restrictions were relaxed.

 One is the price of commodities that are being produced and the other is the general market condition.
 Over the last few years the trend in the prices of precious metals, in particular gold, has been mixed on the spot basis as well as the average trailing prices of the metals.
-The gold price has fallen and risen in the last month or two and is fluctuating between US \$1800 and \$2350 per ounce.
+The gold price had fallen and risen in the last month or two of 2024 and has fluctuated between US \$1950 and \$2750 per ounce in that time frame.
+As of the period of this MD&A gold has moved up to the range of \$2600 to \$3380 per ounce as gold has risen significantly due to uncertainties in the economics of the world brought on by trading tariffs being introduced by various countries.

 The other aspect is the general stock market conditions.
-Unfortunately, the junior mining sector, especially for gold explorers and miners, has been under tremendous negative pressure in the market over the last few years and this has continued since the beginning of the year.
-Previous to the gold market moving upward significant amounts of investing have occurred in the marijuana and blockchain areas which has taken away from investment in the junior mining industry.
-Lincoln is committed to advancing its properties to production as quickly as possible to get into a positive cash flow position.
+Unfortunately, the junior mining sector, especially for gold explorers and miners, has been under tremendous negative pressure in the market over the last few years and this has continued since the beginning of 2024.
+Previous to the gold market moving upward significant amounts of investing have occurred in the marijuana, blockchain, medical and technology areas which has taken away from investment in the junior mining industry.
+Lincoln is committed to advancing its properties to production as quickly as possible to try and take advantage of the upward movement in the price of gold which will get the Company into a positive cash flow position.

-14. Outlook
+13. Outlook

-Precious metals prices, especially gold, have been trending flat and slightly downward generally except for the last three or four months when the price has begun to fluctuate in the US \$1800 to \$2350 range.
-However, depending on economic conditions world-wide and world events including the Corona Virus this could change.
-These changes can be not only to interest rate changes in the U.S. but the world economy in general.
+Precious metals prices, especially gold, have been trending flat and slightly downward generally except for the last three or four months of 2024 when the price began to fluctuate in the US \$1800 to \$2750 range.
+Subsequent to the end of Q4 2024 the gold price had a dramatic move upward to over US \$2700.
+These changes are not only due to interest rate changes in the US but the world economy in general.
+Just prior to the end of Q1 2025 the price gold dropped to close to US \$3000 from its highs of close to US \$3100 per ounce.
 Lincoln will require significant investment as it transitions into development stage projects.
 This needed investment may become more difficult to obtain if these world-wide conditions persist.
-Lincoln management's objective is to become a new junior gold-silver producer in the United States, where there is no threat to mineral tenure or repatriation of mining profits.
+Lincoln management's objective is to become a new junior gold-silver producer in the United States, where there is little if any threat to mineral tenure or repatriation of mining profits.